Popples: Other full-sized Popples

 There were numerous other Popples toys made during the series' original run, including Flower Popples (which could turn into flowers when flipped inside out), Pillow Popples (wearing pajamas and turned into sleeping bags), Fruit Popples (which turned into different fruits), and Costume Popples that wore special outfits and turned into something related (such as a ballerina Popple that turned into a handbag).
 There were also Special Edition Popples toys with limited distribution (including a Puppy Popple with black and white spots, resembling a Dalmatian, and an animal series only released in Europe with Popples that resembled a parrot, dog and rabbit).

 Pocket Popples

 Another successful related line of merchandise were Pocket Popples.
 Based on the same characters as the larger plush Popples, they were scaled to fit in a pocket or bag.
 They had PVC faces, articulated arms and legs, and fabric ears, tails and pocket (where they hid).

 2001 relaunch

-In 2001, Toymax relaunched the Popples toy line.
+In 2001, Toymax relaunched the Popples toyline.
 This rendition features three characters named Pixie Doodle, Polka Dottie and Pinwheel Penny.
 Toymax also produced Glow 'N Charm Popples (Pitter Patty, Pizazzy Jazzy and Popsy Daisy) and a Snoozytime Popple wearing pyjamas and a nightcap, as well as celebrity Popples designed and customized by celebrities such as Tiffany, Rachael Leigh Cook, Elisa Donovan, Nicole Oliver, Melissa Joan Hart, Ananda Lewis, Shoshanna Lonstein, Jessica Biel and Christina Ricci.